GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

         $ gcloud preview app deploy --version=1 gae/app.yaml \
           gae/cron.yaml

-After you deploy `duracron`, it uses the App Engine Cron Service to schedule sending messages to Cloud Pub/Sub.
+After you deploy the App Engine application it uses the App Engine Cron Service to schedule sending messages to Cloud Pub/Sub.
 If a Cloud Pub/Sub topic specified in `yaml.cron` does not exist, the application creates it.

 ### How Cloud Pub/Sub subscriptions are specified